 As Carnegie wrote, “The man who dies thus rich, dies disgraced.”2

-After 1908, however, Bertram required cities to submit architectural drawings for approval, and after 1911, grant recipients and their architects had to consider the suggestions and sample layouts in a book by Bertram entitled Notes on Library Buildings.
+After 1908, however, Bertram required cities to submit architectural drawings for approval; and after 1911, grant recipients and their architects had to consider the suggestions and sample layouts in a book by Bertram entitled Notes on Library Buildings.
 This book drew upon the thinking of the leading architects of the time on library design.
 It recommended against elaborate entrances and excessive space for library staff use.
-It specifically suggested a basement 9′-10′ high and four feet below natural grade and a second level 12′-15′ high.
+It specifically suggested a basement 9′-10′ high and four feet below natural grade, and a second level 12′-15′ high.
 The high ceilings and the second-level public areas suggested by Bertram resulted in spacious interior rooms with splendid natural lighting and ventilation.
-The most commonly adopted of the suggested plans matches the Queen Anne branch.
-It called for a main floor with an adult reading area on one side, a children’s area on the other with the librarian’s desk between the two facing the centrally located the front door.
+The most commonly-adopted of the suggested plans matches the Queen Anne branch.
+It called for a main floor with an adult reading area on one side, a children’s area on the other, with the librarian’s desk between the two facing the centrally located front door.

 Sited back from the street, the Queen Anne branch capitalizes on the neighborhood’s slopes.
-The building presents a simple, easily read façade (Figure 2) to the street articulating the library’s main functions.
+The building presents a simple, easily-read façade (Figure 2) to the street, articulating the library’s main functions.
 Form really follows function here.
 The two reading rooms on either side of the entrance are marked by a strip of six segmentally arched windows of small leaded panes.
-The terra cotta window surrounds stand out against deep red color of the English bond brickwork (Figure 3).6 East of the entrance, a third set of simple flat arched windows below the terra cotta water table separating the floors marks the lower level community room.
+The terra cotta window surrounds stand out against the deep red color of the English bond brickwork (Figure 3).6 East of the entrance, a third set of simple flat arched windows below the terra cotta water table separating the floors marks the lower-level community room.

 Along 4th Ave.
 W., a cut in the brick wall provides street level access to the community gathering place that James Bertram recommended.
 At the northwest corner, the reading rooms can also be entered at grade off the alley.
 Although handicap access was not mandated in the first part of the 20th c., the easy access to the reading and community rooms at grade is a refreshingly modern touch.